tgrapperon/composable-effect-identifier/README.md

 It provides two tools to this end: a `@EffectID` property wrapper, and a `namespace()` higher order reducer that allows several similar stores instances to run in the same process without having to micro-manage ongoing `Effect` identifiers.

 ### The `@EffectID` property wrapper.
-When using TCA with long-lived effects, we need to provide some hashable value to identify them accross runs of the same reducer.
+When using TCA with long-lived effects, we need to provide some hashable value to identify them across runs of the same reducer.
 If we start a `timer` effect, we need to provide an identifier for the effect in order to retrieve the effect and cancel it when we don't need it anymore.

 Any `Hashable` value can be used as effect identifier.
 The authors of TCA are recommending to exploit Swift type system by defining ad hoc local and property-less `Hashable` structs.
 Any value of this struct is equal to itself, and collisions risks are limited, as these types are defined locally.